Everest84/Clojure-Timing-Study/README.md

 CS 441 Final Project

 *Write a program in Clojure that will read a text file containing unsigned integers (which will be provided later).
 Your program will read in a large collection of integers and put them into a list.
-Using code in your program (i.e. NOT calling a library routine), sort the integers into order, using either the quicksort or mergesort algorithm.
+Using code in your program (i.e. NOT calling a library routine), sort the integers into order, using either the sort or mergesort algorithm.
 For the first pass, carry this out in a single-threaded program.
 Then, using Clojure's parallelism options, repeat the sort of the original list, using 2, 4, 8, 16, and 32 threads.
 Repeat all sorts 5 times on the same hardware and report the average times.
 Do not count file access time as part of the sorting time.
 Plot the completion time as a function of the number of threads, and produce a short (1-2 page) document summarizing and explaining your results.
 The summary document should include charts or graphs as appropriate to summarize your data and support your findings.*

 ## Getting Started